toMo2syo/portfolio/README.md

 this is a personal portfolio website

-followed by lama dev see https://www.youtube.com/@LamaDev
+followed by lama dev see https://www.youtube.com/@LamaDev on youtube